tamglaeser/tamglaeser.github.io/books.md

 - _Pride and Prejudice_ by Jane Austen
 - _Chronicle of a Death Foretold_ by Gabriel García Márquez
 - _Paula_ by Isabel Allende
+- _The Pillars of the Earth_ by Ken Follett